Skip to main content

 Retention Rule

 Only digital copies of the finalised collections are to be permanently loaned to the Archives at NCBS.
-The Donor retains ownership of all physical material and will permit bonafide on-site access to the finalised collections only (listed on the finding aid).
+The Donor retains ownership of all physical material and will permit bonafide on-site access to the finalised material only (listed on the finding aid).

 Language of Description